TMUniversal/papercrypt/README.md

 To restore your data from a PaperCrypt document, you must first re-construct the document from the printed copy.
-This can be done either by saving the QR code as an image file, and [passing it to the cli](#using-the-qr-code), or by copy-pasting the text from the printed document (would have to run OCR).
+This can be done either by saving the QR code as an image file, and [passing it to the command-line](#using-the-qr-code), or by copy-pasting the text from the printed document (would have to run [OCR](https://www.adobe.com/acrobat/guides/what-is-ocr.html "optical character recognition")).

 #### Using the QR code